TRADITIONAL BEEKEEPING: PAST, PRESENT & FUTURE

 ARCHAEOLOGIST

-Greece, with its vast history and plant diversity, and distinct beekeeping tradition, can offer many different tourist products: knowledge about the wondrous society of bees, the history of beekeeping, the methods, tools and structures used, as well as apitherapy and the pleasure with bee products in relation to local cuisine.
+Greece, with its immense history and plant diversity, and distinct beekeeping tradition, can offer many different tourist products: knowledge about the wondrous society of bees, the history of beekeeping, the methods, tools and structures used, as well as apitherapy and enjoyment of bee products connected to local cuisine.
 At the end of the day, apitourism could initiate the revival of traditional methods.
-Thus, it could contribute to the preservation of stone-built beekeeping structures, such as the bee boles of Andros, but also to the revival of traditional beekeeping methods – in short, to the preservation of the tangible and intangible cultural heritage of our homeland.
+Thus, it could contribute to the conservation of stone-built beekeeping structures, such as the bee houses (drystone walled apiaries) of Andros, and the revival of traditional beekeeping methods – in short, to the preservation of our homeland's tangible and intangible cultural heritage.

 DR. THEODORA PETANIDOU